NiryoRobotics/ned_ros/sphinx_doc/source/stack/low_level/joints_interface.rst

       -  Ned 2 only

 The velocity profiles for the Stepper motors (in *calibration_params.yaml* and *steppers_params.yaml* files) can be defined for TTL bus only (thus for Ned2 only).
-They are defined according to the following graph :
+They are defined according to the following graph:

 .. figure:: ../../../images/stack/low_level/steppers_velocity_profiles.png
    :alt: TTL steppers velocity profiles